‘Unusually high’ turnout in first two days of early voting in Nevada

 “I think you’re going to see good Democratic turnout,” said Kyle Kondik, managing editor of Sabato’s Crystal Ball at the University of Virginia Center for Politics.
 “Overall it seems like voter turnout is going to be higher than usual.
 It’s not surprising to me that the turnout is high because I think the interest is high as well.”

+Kondik said a mix of factors are behind the record-setting numbers for a non-presidential election, although voters are not hitting the polls like they did in 2016, when more than 92,000 ballots were cast on the first two days — and 339,000 in the first week — of early voting

-In 2014, nationwide voter turnout was abysmally low — 37 percent — the lowest in a non-presidential election since 1942.
+In 2014, nationwide voter turnout was abysmally low — 37 percent — the lowest for a midterm since 1942.

 “Nevada went from basically having no high-profile statewide races in 14, to two high-profile statewide races in 18,” he said.